Drug and Alcohol Rehab Dunstable

 Most people who come to Cassiobury Court complete a 28-day programme for their alcohol or drug addiction, and this is made up of several parts.

-The first step to treating addiction is to rid your body of drugs and/or alcohol, and the best way to do this is to go through a detox.
+The first step to treating addiction is to rid your body of drugs and/or alcohol, and the best way to do this is to go through a drug or alcohol detox.
 Many people are anxious about detoxing, perhaps because they’ve tried to go cold turkey before and found it unpleasant, but we offer a medically assisted detox that could take just a few days.
 It really is a big relief to be free from drugs or alcohol, and once they’re out of your system you can focus on rehab and healing.

 When you stay with us, you’ll go through intensive individual therapy, group therapy and workshops, which will allow you to identify why you turned to addiction in the first place.
 Run by experienced addiction counsellors, these sessions aim to not only get you off alcohol or drugs, but to help you avoid relapsing in future.
 It also means that you can meet others in a similar situation and build a support network for the future, aiming to stay sober for life.